Network Centrality and Clustering

 Then, the betweenness centrality of node \(i\) is the number of shortest paths that pass through \(i\).

-\[ \text{betweenness}(i) = \sum_{i \neq j \neq k \in V} \left\{\begin{array}{ll}1&\text{if path from }j\text{ to }k\text{ goes through }i\\0&\text{otherwise}\end{array}\right. \]
+\[ \text{betweenness}(i) = \sum_{i \neq j \neq k \in V} \begin{cases} 1 &\text{if path from }j\text{ to }k\text{ goes through }i, \\ 0 &\text{otherwise}. \end{cases} \]

-We can convert this to a value between 0 and 1 by dividing by \({n \choose 2} = n(n-1)/2\).
+For a graph with \(n\) nodes, we can convert this to a value between 0 and 1 by dividing by \({n \choose 2} = n(n-1)/2\).

-Now, in a general graph, there may be multiple shortest paths between \(j\) and \(k\).
+In a general graph, there may be multiple shortest paths between \(j\) and \(k\).

-To handle this, we define: * \(\sigma(i \mid j,k)\) is the number of shortest paths between \(j\) and \(k\) that pass through \(i\), and * \(\sigma(j,k)\) is the total number of shortest paths between \(j\) and \(k\).
+• \(\sigma(i \mid j,k)\) is the number of shortest paths between \(j\) and \(k\) that pass through \(i\), and

 Then we define the dependency of \(i\) on the paths between \(j\) and \(k\):

-\[ \text{dependency}(i \mid j,k) = \frac{\sigma(i \mid j,k )}{\sigma(j,k)} \]
+\[ \text{dependency}(i \mid j,k) = \frac{\sigma(i \mid j,k )}{\sigma(j,k)}. \]

-You can think of this as “the probability that a shortest path between \(j\) and \(k\) goes through \(i\).”
+You can think of this as the probability that a shortest path between \(j\) and \(k\) goes through \(i\).

-\[ \text{betweenness}(i) = \sum_{i \neq j \neq k \in V} \text{dependency}(i \mid j, k) \]
+\[ \text{betweenness}(i) = \sum_{i \neq j \neq k \in V} \text{dependency}(i \mid j, k). \]

 Code